Top Museums in Rethymnon That You Will Want to Check When Visiting Crete!

 (This photo is courtesy of Tripadvisor).

-This is a small, yet very interesting museum dedicated to the history of the area of Rethymnon, as well as the whole island.
+This is a small yet very interesting museum dedicated to the history of the area of Rethymnon and the whole island.
 The museum features different collections from the early ages to the 20th century.

 Exhibitions mostly feature collections of tools related to farming and traditional professions.
 There’s also an important section dedicated to folklore art and musical instruments.

-For those interested in the most recent events, there is also a fascinating section dedicated to the Cretan wars, such as the resistance during WW2 and the Battle of Arkadi.
+For those interested in the most recent events, a fascinating section is dedicated to the Cretan wars, such as the resistance during WW2 and the Battle of Arkadi.
 The museum is housed in a renovated Venetian mansion.

 The entrance fee is €4.